Martin Gray

 Martin Gray is a minister in Northern Ireland.

 I currently preach, teach, and provide pastoral care to my congregation.
 I also develop vision and direction for the church and shape the church's outreach and ministry efforts.
+I am passionate about expository and applied preaching, personal and whole-church evangelism, small-group discipleship, and church revitalisation.

 I was a youth and children's worker, an assistant minister, and a minister.